-The Athora Group has a multi-channel growth strategy whereby it seeks to grow organically and where appropriate, inorganically.
-The Athora Group has primary operations in the Netherlands, Belgium and Italy, which are open to both retail and corporate customers for new business in certain product-lines.
-In Germany, Athora's portfolio is closed to new business.
-The announced acquisition of the former DBV-Winterthur Life (DWL) portfolio from AXA Germany is also a book which is closed to new business.
 The Athora Group can also grow inorganically by completing mergers and acquisitions, portfolio transfers of insurance books and providing reinsurance to cedants.
 Whilst the Athora Group is not reliant on a single channel for growth, if the Athora Group fails to produce meaningful growth across these channels, there is a risk that this could negatively affect the Athora Group's financial position.
 For example, the Athora Group may not be able to reduce certain elements of its cost base (e.g., fixed costs) as the insurance liabilities run-down which may negatively impact the Athora Group's financial position.